cydavidh/Java-Notes/n24_objects/Object as Different Stuff.md

     // Comparing the equality of objects (equals) SimpleDate first = new SimpleDate(1, 1, 2000);
-    SimpleDate second = new SimpleDate(1, 1, 2000);first.equals(second) // false, from the point of view of the default
+    SimpleDate second = new SimpleDate(1, 1, 2000);
-                                                                        // equals method.
+    first.equals(second) // false, from the point of view of the default equals method.
     // so we need to implement our own equals method

     public class SimpleDate {